nvanschmidt-sfbbo/nvanschmidt-sfbbo/README.md

 Dr. Nathan Van Schmidt 🦆 Science Director for [San Francisco Bay Bird Observatory](https://sfbbo.org)'s Waterbirds and Climate Change research programs.
-I research habitat use and population dynamics of migratory and resident waterbirds, with a non-exclusive focus on salt ponds.
+I research habitat use and population dynamics of waterbirds as well as interdisciplinary assessments of global change processes in California, with a particular focus on water supplies as a nexus between climate and land-use change.
 I use a diverse quantitative modeling skillset that includes both statistical analysis (R, Python, JAGS, hierarchical modeling) and simulation modeling (NetLogo, HexSim, SyncroSim).
 A major emphasis of my work is the use of empirical simulation models to project the coupled dynamics of working landscapes and wildlife populations under global change.